snieda/tsl2nano/tsl2.nano.autotest/readme.md

 * *donttest*: if true, *AutoTestGenerator* will leave without doing any generation or testing!
 * *forbidSystemExit*: if true, a *securitymanager* will be created to disable calls to *System.exit()*.
 May have collisions with other SecuriyManagers and other permissions - so be careful with this.
-* *timeout* : (default: 20) time in seconds for each single test (extra thread will interupt unit test). if timeout = -1, no extra thread will be created to check for timeout.
+* *timeout* : (default: 20) time in seconds for each single test (extra thread will interupt unit test). if timeout = -1, no extra thread will be created to check for timeout. a timeout of 0 will wait forever - without interrupting.
 * *filename*: path to generate the auto tests into. on duplication > 0, you will have more than one generated file (e.g.: generated-autotests-0 and generated-autotests-1)
 * *fast.classscan*: if true, no class re-scan is done. may find less matches than with re-scan, but is much faster (should be used on classloader with more than 1000 classes)
 * *filter.test*: filter for test classes (default: ".*(Test|IT)")